 When Instagram Hashtags Will Not Work

-1. You’re using banned or broken hashtag strategy
+1. You’re using a banned or broken hashtag strategy

-Yes, Instagram bans certain tags — either temporarily or permanently.
-These often include generic or misused tags like #instadaily or #likeforlike.
-Using banned hashtags suppresses your reach and worse, could flag your post as spam.
+Instagram bans certain hashtags temporarily or permanently, including generic or misused tags like #instadaily or #likeforlike.
+Banned hashtags suppress reach and may flag posts as spam.

 2. You’re using irrelevant or overly broad hashtags